Request Private Consultation

 What makes a watch a good investment?

 Scarcity plus durable demand.
-The watches that hold or grow value are the ones whose supply is capped below what buyers want — steel professional models with long waitlists — so they trade at or above retail on the secondary market.
-Brand prestige alone isn't enough: a precious-metal dress watch from the same maker often loses 20–40% at resale.
-Condition, a full set, and papers then gate every result.
+Watches that hold or grow value have less supply than buyers want.
+Steel professional models with long waitlists are the main examples, so they can trade at or above retail on the secondary market.
+Brand prestige alone is not enough.
+A precious-metal dress watch from the same maker often loses 20–40% at resale.
+Condition, a full set and papers then affect every result.

 ReferenceWhy it holds valueIndicative 2026